 Two words.
 Take.
 Her.
 Two simple words, strung together in a short, compact sentence.
 How many other two-word sentences had I heard over the course of my years?
 Too many to count.
 Too many to remember.

 This one would be burned into my mind forever.
 Because this one changed my life.
-It grabbed me by throat and shoved me off course, forcing me away from the wide, brightly lit path that had been laid out in front of me and onto a narrow foot trail shrouded in an inky darkness and lined with corpses.
+It grabbed me by throat and shoved me off course, forcing me away from the wide, brightly lit path that had been laid out in front of me and onto a narrow foot trail shrouded in darkness and lined with corpses.

 Des Jardins wasn’t even done speaking before the men around me exploded into action.
 His goons surged forward.
 I had a heartbeat to realize we were being attacked before Haydar shoved me backward.
 I stumbled, caught off guard, and crashed into Adnan.
 The Janissary wrapped a steadying arm around my shoulders and dragged me to the rear of our small group.
 Haydar, Isaac, and George formed a phalanx in front of us, and together, we began to move backward, toward the mouth of the alleyway.

 I didn’t question the decision.
 On top of histories, I had read a number of books on military strategy, and I knew a lost cause when I saw one.
 This alley was narrow enough that Des Jardins and his men could hold it like a chokepoint against a force thrice their size.
 Four men and one helpless woman had no chance of taking it from them.
 We needed to go back the way we had come, because right now we had a better chance of surviving a riot than we did of facing these men unscathed.
 The commoners at our backs might be angry and enraged, but they were inexperienced in true warfare.
 The men we faced now were well-trained and coordinated.

 “Move!”
 Adnan shouted.
 “Give us room to work!”